N0MoreSecr3ts/wraith/docs/development/roadmap.md

 - [ ] Create a developer doc with the design and code execution flow
 - [ ] Contributing.md
 - [X] ~~Write a new README~~
+- [ ] Label issues for begineer and hacktoberfest
 - [ ] Go doc strings
     - [ ] common
     - [ ] config